edmundsj/temperatureController/README.rst

 - A Kp of 0.9 is even faster and has ~2C overshoot, which is very much acceptable.
 Let's now tune Ti.
 - A Ti of 300ms is too fast - I get some instability.
 I should also consider restricting the current on the positive direction.
 - A Ti of 700ms gives a 3C overshoot, followed by an 0.7C undershoot, followed by a 0.3C overshoot.
 For a 1C rise, there is a 0.3C overshoot.
 This is more than acceptable.

+Debugging Version 3
+____________________
+- First, let's check whether the TEC is appropriately connected when everything is off.
+TEC_H should be connected to VDD, and TEC_L to VSNSH.
+This is indeed the case.
+The displays are also being driven properly, and the temperature readout is nominal (23.3C).
+The pot is working as well.
+Now time to check the voltages.
+VDD/2 is 2.35V, and everything else is behaving properly.
+Now I need to modify the code to give a readout of current.
+- For some reason, there's significant nonlinearity in the current.
+Before we get to some threshold duty cycle, the current is very close to zero.
+Are we using the right transistor?
+A BJT should be perfectly linear.
+- The current drift is also pretty extreme - from 700mA, the current is rising to over 1A without doing anything to it.
+This was not typical behavior on the previous board.
+The current continues rising, it's up to 1.2A, when I'm driving with a duty cycle of 66/255 and the heatsink doesn't feel like it's even getting warm.
+At least the current sensing mechanism is working :) It's accurate to within ~100mA.
+The current has now risen to 1.4A, and continues to rise.
+Now it's at 1.5A.
+The relay doesn't feel warm to the touch at all.
+The current continues to rise.
+Now it's at 1.7A, and the heatsink is getting considerably warmer.
+Turning the duty cycle down to 58/255 pushes the current down to 500mA, and now it's starting to fall.
+This smells like a temperature issue.
+But why was it not present in the last PCB?
+I need to measure the voltage across the drive resistor, and Vbe to see what doesn't make sense.
+Now the current is down to 280mA.
+Now down to 150mA
+- The measured voltage at the base of the transistor has a 1.1V offset, and there is a transient rise of about 100mV across our 1k resistor.
+This is really weird - the direction of the current appears to reverse.
+During duty cycling almost all the volage is dropped across the resistor.
+Perhaps this has something to do with the capacitor I added at the input, C4?
+This wasn't there before.
+Here's my hypothesis.
+It looks like the capacitor is maintaining the voltage at the base at a very high value, so what we really have is exponential (voltage from base to emitter) control of our BJT.
+C4 should not exist, it was a terrible idea to put it there in the first place.
+- This also explains why there's so much temperature drift - we're getting the e^{-1/kT} dependence on voltage rather than the hFE vs. temperature dependence.
+- Now the displays are flickering and the arduino isn't responding to commands.
+This is because the TEC is transiently drawing too much current during duty cycling.
+I will need to separate the TEC voltage supply from the arduino voltage supply in future versions.
+This will allow me to use other voltages and other TECs as well.
+- When I connect the TEC something is making a really annoying high-frequency sound.
+WOAH.
+This appears to be due to making a connection to the TEC itself.
+The contact gap is making the sound.
+The 1k resistor looks good, it gives up to 3.5A at a voltage of ~140.
+Now time to implement current control and temperature control.
+The current also looks good, tracking the actual current within ~20mA of the actual value over the range 0-4A.
+- For some reason the displays decided to have a heart attack and were all zeros.
+Re-uploading the code fixed this- At very low duty cycles our current measurement is not working well at all.
+It's oscillating all over the place.
+I think this is because we're now measuring a pulsed current, and our filter is not nearly aggressive enough.
+Personally I think we just bypass current control altogether.
+- For some reason, my controlTemperature() function is crashing the arduino.
+Everything is hanging after that function.
+- It appears to be the digitalWrite() command that is crashing the system.
+This is truly baffling.
+I can hear the relay clicking.
+Here's my guess - our transistor is not having a voltage applied to its gate, but we are actually applying a voltage directly to the relay.
+It takes up more current than our pins can drive and could potentially lock out our arduino.
+- It looks like when I write the pin HIGH on a blank sheet of code, everything works just fine.
+There must be something conflicting with this?
+The serial monitor appears to be a cause of the issue.
+- At 1kOhm we can drive a maximum of 4.6A of current, which gets us down to about 7.7C.
+The heatsink the TEC is attached to is definitely getting a little warm.
+- The CPU heatsink is getting warm to the touch, we are now only able to get down to 13.3C at 4.6A.
+Do we want to go up in drive current?
+Everything here is rated for 8A, so it would be kosher.
+Looks like the actual temperature of the heatsink when we were driving the other side of it to 15C is at least 35C - about 12C above room temperature.
+If we want to get <10C, we're going to have to actively cool the CPU heatsink, either with a fan or liquid.
+- The simplest way of mounting this heatsink is just to adapt the heatsink I currently have via a <25mm diameter, >1.5cm height cylinder and attach it directly to the backside of my existing cage system.
+I'll ask the machine shop what they have.
+In the meantime, I bought a fan.
+Should help to keep the heatsink cool.
+- For a 10C positive step, the 90% rise time with Kp = 0.5, Ti = 0.7s is ~50s, and the 1% settling time is 1min50s.
+Let's try increasing the I. With Kp o* 0.5 and Ti of 0.3, there is a 2C overshoot and then a 1C undershoot, and the total 1% settling time is about 1min20s.
+Going from 30C->20C there is a 3 degree overshoot, which bottoms out by 35s and starts to increase.

+* Rise time to 90% of the target value
+** Settling time to within 0.1 degree of the target value, equivalent to 1% settling time.

+- The temperature setpoint is drifting around like crazy, and the displays are sometimes dimming.
+It doesn't seem to have anything to do with the relay, but I suspect it's drift of the voltage source itself used to supply the potentiometer I'm using.
+This is pretty annoying and will make it more difficult to interpret results.
+Found the problem - the damn supply wasn't plugged in, it was using USB power.

+Looks like the max current is 4.6A, which corresponds to a Vce of about 1V, a drop across our resistor of about 1V, and a drop across the TEC of 3V.
+The constraining factor I did not account for is Vce of the transistor.